robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-query-from.md

 ## <a name="examples"></a>Exemplos

-### <a name="get-subitems-by-using-the-from-clause"></a>Obter subitens usando a cláusula FROM
+### <a name="get-subitems-by-using-the-from-clause"></a>Obtenha subitens usando a cláusula FROM

-A cláusula FROM pode reduzir a origem para um subconjunto menor.
-Para enumerar apenas uma subárvore em cada item, a subraiz pode se tornar a origem, conforme mostrado no exemplo a seguir:
+A cláusula FROM pode reduzir a fonte para um subconjunto menor.
+Para enumerar apenas uma subárvore em cada item, a subraiz pode se tornar a fonte, como mostrado no exemplo a seguir:

 ```sql
     SELECT *